atet/sql/README.md

 * Once you select "Create a view", a new bottom tab will appear for the new view.
 * We are going to make a view that basically selects all the data from the _mtcars_ table.
    * Name the view "all"
-   * In the text box, type out `SELECT * from mtcars;` (make sure you have the semicolon at the end)
+   * In the text box, type out `SELECT * FROM mtcars;` (make sure you have the semicolon at the end)
    * Press the green "Commit the view changes" button
    * A confirmation window "Queries to be executed" will pop up, select OK

 [![.img/step05a.png](.img/step05a.png)](#nolink)

 * You will get a console message that "Committed changes for view 'all' (named before '') successfully." and the _all_ view is now seen in the heirarchy of the database you created.
-* You can navigate this view as you would a table.
+* You can navigate this view as you would a regular table.

 [![.img/step05b.png](.img/step05b.png)](#nolink)